AerialArmourAquisition/Machine_Learning/README.md

 ## Machine_Learning

-Welcome to the Machine Learning the intent of this repo is to provide a learning environment for experimentation with Machine Learning.
+Welcome to Machine Learning, the intent of this repo is to provide a learning environment for experimentation with Machine Learning.
 No prior ML or linear algebra knowledge is expected however the basics of programming in Python are assumed.